 Not exactly a glowing recommendation, is it?

-And, while Durres wasn't actually THAT bad, the beach WAS dirty, and the town felt a bit schizophrenic.
+And, while Durres wasn't actually THAT bad, the beach WAS dirty, and the town felt a bit confused.
 On the one hand, we had a super nice pool and white tablecloths at our beachside resort.
 On the other, dumpsters overflowed in town and little kids pestered every foreigner they saw for money.
-It was a far cry from a or a retreat in a Spanish villa.

 This is NOT the way to develop tourism in a country.
 But it's a product of Albania's long isolation and its desperation to catch up.